Skip to Main Content

 • Where the individual with limited English proficiency specifically requests that the accompanying adult interpret or facilitate communication, the accompanying adult agrees to provide such assistance, and reliance on that adult for such assistance is appropriate under the circumstances for minimal needs.

-If an interpreter is offered and the patient declines, the provider should document this in the medical record.
+If an interpreter is offered and the member declines, the provider should document this in the medical record.

-For additional details, please refer to section 9.2 Cultural Competence System of Care Requirements within the Provider Manual.
+For additional details, please refer to section 10.2 Cultural Competency System of Care Requirements Section: Communication and Language Assistance